 The good thing is once these are created they can be provided as separate assets so you can use them for all projects moving forward.

 They are normally not too expensive to create, but ensure your animation team know that they’re needed before starting, so timelines are not affected, and they’re included in the project cost.

 In any animation project a set number of revisions is included in the estimate.
 This is normally 2 revisions at each stage (10 in total) and is based on the time each revision round will take.

 If additional revision rounds are needed this may increase the cost of your animation.
 This will be determined on the overall time spent on revisions.

 Once each stage has been approved, your animation team will move forward to the next stage.
 These stages are like building blocks, so if you go back to a previous stage after it’s been approved your team will have to redo all the work that’s been done on that stage and subsequent ones.
 This is no problem, however, it will add to the timeline and cost of your animation.

-At Podymos we work with Medical Device companies to simplify their messages through medical animations.
 We take each medical animation from start to finish with our in-house team so our clients can focus on other activities to meet their business objectives.
 We’re more expensive than non-specialised animation agencies as we work only in the Medical Device space and use bespoke anatomical models to deliver the highest quality of medical animation.
 If you’d like to understand how we can help you to deliver impactful medical animations, we’d love to hear from you.

 When you visit any web site, it may store or retrieve information on your browser, mostly in the form of cookies.
 Control your personal Cookie Services here.